Shimeji mushroom health benefits summary

 8. Anti-bacterial Shimeji mushrooms

-Shimeji mushroom is a rich source of phenolic and flavonoid content that is beneficial for protect against various bacteria such as Serratia marcescens, Escherichia coli Bacillus subtilis, and Staphylococcus aureus (11,12).
+Shimeji mushroom is a rich source of phenolic and flavonoid content that is beneficial for protecting against various bacteria such as Serratia marcescens, Escherichia coli Bacillus subtilis, and Staphylococcus aureus (11,12).

 9. Shimeji mushrooms are rich in antioxidants